vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 What if we could provide users of Tremor and Vector with some sort of familiar shared experience?
 What if we could share functionality?
 What kind of framework could satisfy both our needs?
 There are so many questions!

-We are in communication with them and this RFC may be amended in the future to include cross compatibility details.
+We are in communication with them and this RFC will amended in the future to include cross compatibility details if any emerge.

 ## Prior Art